Do you need to be paying sales tax? Find out today using our nexus calculator.

 Sales Tax Nexus for Print-on-Demand Sellers

-Nexus is what obligates states or jurisdictions to collect and remit sales tax, commonly broken out into two categories and based on unique qualifiers that can vary state by state.
+Nexus is what obligates businesses to collect and remit sales tax in certain states or jurisdictions, and it is commonly broken out into two main categories based on unique qualifiers that can vary state by state.

 • Physical nexus may arise if your printing facilities are located in certain states, creating a direct connection that obligates you to collect and remit sales tax there.